seekinginfiniteloop/PlainLicense/docs/faq/index.md

 **We version our licenses separately from the original licenses.** We do this to make it clear when we've made changes to the license.
 We want to be transparent about what we've changed, so we version our licenses separately.
 We also version the name of the license to make it clear it is based on a specific version of the original license.
 For example, our version of the Apache License 2.0 is called "Plain Apache License (v2)" to make it clear that it is based on the Apache License 2.0.
 We always use this `(v2)` format to indicate the version of the original license we are using.

 Not all of our licenses currently have an independent version.
 We are working on adding and automating this feature.

+## How does your versioning work?  :material-chat-question-outline:

+We use something close to [semantic versioning](https://semver.org/), but we don't follow it exactly.
+We version our licenses [separately from the original licenses](#your-licenses-sometimes-have-a-version-number-and-also-sometimes-have-a-version-in-the-name-eg-plain-apache-license-v2-whats-up-with-that-material-chat-question-outline), and we use the following format: `<major>.<minor>.<patch>`.

+- **Major**: We increment to version 1.0 when we are confident the license is accurate and clear, and believe it is legally sound (as far as we can tell).
+Other major versions will be only if we identify and correct a significant error in the license that could affect its legal meaning or enforcement.
+- **Minor**: We increment minor versions when we make significant changes to the license, such as adding or removing terms, or changing the structure of the license.
+We also increment the minor version when we make substantial changes to the style or formatting of the license.
+- **Patch**: We increment the patch version when we make minor changes to the license, such as fixing typos, formatting errors, or other minor issues that don't affect the structure or meaning of the license.